 People may become concerned when they see a large, noticeable spider setting up shop in or near the garden.
 These garden spiders feed on insects and are considered beneficial.
 There are actually two common species of garden spiders in Kansas that are active during the day.
 The yellow garden spider has a black abdomen with yellow to yellow-orange markings.
 The black legs have a yellow or reddish band.
 The banded garden spider has numerous bands on both the abdomen and legs.
 Those on the abdomen are alternating white and dark bands.
 The legs have alternating black and orange bands.
 Both of these spiders are orb weavers that spin large webs with the typical spider web shape.
 Though these garden spiders have poor eyesight, they are extremely sensitive to vibrations that pass through the web and use this sensitivity to capture their prey.
-Since these spiders are beneficial and harmless to humans, it is recommended that they be left alone.
+These spiders are beneficial and harmless to humans, leave them alone.